• Latest

 For instance, Article IV of the 1967 Outer Space Treaty prohibits stationing nuclear guns in the area, which could reputedly rule out nuclear NEO defense, at least if a nuclear defense gadget was located in the area (instead of being launched from Earth).

 So what?
 If it came to a preference between felony niceties and saving humanity from extinction, there would not be plenty of a desire at all: the law should not be a global suicide %.
-Indeed, one nuclear electricity, Russia, has already indicated that – if that asteroid appeared – it probably could choose “launch first, litigate second.”
+Indeed, one nuclear power, Russia, has already indicated that – if that asteroid appeared – it probably could choose “launch first, litigate second.”

 But ignoring the regulation is continually a dangerous enterprise.
 It is no longer difficult to envisage nuclear powers using the indistinct hazard of “asteroids” as a pretext for developing new warheads, or maybe for launching nukes into space.
 And if they do so in unapologetic violation of global law, they’ll also stay away from all the tests and balances that the regulation can offer.
-That chance is maybe extra stressful than the chance of some hypothetical area rock.
+That chance is maybe more stressful than the chance of some hypothetical area rock.

 In a primary article just posted inside the Hastings International & Comparative Law Review, I argue that worldwide law wishes to work out a manner to string this needle.